Wounded Knee Occupation: Siege

-When Lawrence "Buddy" Lamont, a local Oglala, was killed by a shot from a feds sniper bullet that went through the heart on April 26 during the biggest shoot-out of the siege and the next day on April 27 it was reported he had died.
+Lawrence "Buddy" Lamont, a local Oglala, was killed by a shot from a federal agent's sniper bullet that went through the heart on April 26 during the biggest shoot-out of the siege, and the next day on April 27 it was reported he had died.
 He said during the occupation, "If something happens to me I want to stay at Wounded Knee.
 Don't make any fuss over me.
 Just bury me in my bunker."
-He was then buried in his bunker, close to the long trench where the 300 were buried in a Sioux ceremony by Leonard Crow Dog and Wallace Black Elk.
-After his death, tribal elders called an end to the occupation.
-Knowing the young man and his mother from the reservation, many Oglala grew sorrow from his death.
-Both sides reached an agreement on May 5 to disarm.
-The terms included a mandated meeting at Chief Fools Crow's land to discuss reinstating the 1868 Treaty of Fort Laramie.
-With the decision made, many Oglala Lakota began to leave Wounded Knee at night, walking out through the federal lines.
-Three days later, the siege ended and the town was evacuated after 71 days of occupation; the government took control of the town.
+He was then buried in his bunker (close to the long trench where the 300 were buried) in a Sioux ceremony by Leonard Crow Dog and Wallace Black Elk.

 Ray Robinson, a black civil rights activist, went to South Dakota to join the Wounded Knee occupation.
 He was seen there by both a journalist and a white activist.
 He disappeared during the siege and his body was never found.
 One AIM leader, Carter Camp, said years later that Robinson had walked away under his own power, seeking aid for a wounded leg.
 Others have recalled open conflict between Robinson and activists over FBI claims.

 His widow Cheryl Robinson believes he was murdered during the incident.
 In 2004, after the conviction of a man for the murder of Anna Mae Aquash, Robinson renewed her calls for an investigation into her husband's death.
 Paul DeMain, editor of News From Indian Country, has said that based on interviews, he believes "Robinson was killed because, based on a misinformation campaign, some thought he was an FBI spy."